Zhunan railway station

-Zhunan (竹南 (Zhúnán)) is a railway station in Miaoli County, Taiwan served by Taiwan Railways.
+Zhunan (竹南 (Zhúnán)) is a railway station in Miaoli County, Taiwan served by Taiwan Railway.
 It lies at the northern junction of the Mountain and Coast lines of the West Coast line.

 Overview

 The station has three island platforms.
 Although it is a first-class station, the Taroko Express, a variant of the Tzu-Chiang Limited Express which passes through the Taichung line (Mountain line), does not stop at this station.